Seriously My Best Glutenfree Buns So Far

 This post contains affiliate links to products that I use myself or can recommend.
 You can read about my affiliate policy here.

 These gluten-free buns taste really good.
 They are light and moist and are delicious for breakfast and for lunch.
 If you want a dark rye bread color you can add 2 tsp.
 Carob powder.
 It only takes around 50 minutes to make them including baking time.
 They are gluten-free, vegan and sugar free.

 Recipe Glutenfree buns

-Important: Psyllium husks is a very important ingredient in gluten-free baking.
-Gluten is what gives a dough elasticity and lightness.
-Psyllium husks soaked in water becomes gelatinous and helps lifting the dough.
-Without the husks the glutefree bread gets flat and heavy.
+Important: Psyllium husks is an essential ingredient in gluten-free baking.
+Gluten is what gives dough elasticity and lightness.
+Psyllium husks soaked in water becomes gelatinous and helps to lift the dough.
+Without the husks the gluten-free bread gets flat and dense.

 Ingredienser (prefer organic):

-- Soak Psyllium husks in the luke warn water for 15 minutes.
+Soak Psyllium husks in the luke warm water for 15 minutes.